pollere/DCT/examples/hmIot/README.md

 #### Running the examples

-The host must be running an NDN Forwarding Daemon (with Pollere's patches) and must have a localnet route to the IPv6 multicast Face.
-At least two application entities should be started or nothing will happen.
-(For now, do a "nfdc cs erase /localnet" before starting a new session.) app1 publishes the given number of messages, sending a short message each time.
+At least two application entities should be started or nothing will happen.  app1 publishes the given number of messages, sending a short message each time.
 If the -p option is set, the application will persist waiting for more messages.

 *Example usage:*

-`nfdc cs erase /localnet`

 `app1 -c 10 <identity>.bundle `  *or* `app1 -c 10 -p <identity>.bundle `